argilla-io/argilla/docs/_source/practical_guides/create_update_dataset/vectors.md

 )

 dataset = tde.update_dataset(
-    dataset=dataset
+    dataset=dataset,
-    fields=None # None means using all fields update_records=True # Also, update the records in the dataset overwrite=False # Whether to overwrite existing vectors )
+    fields=None, # None means using all fields update_records=True, # Also, update the records in the dataset overwrite=False, # Whether to overwrite existing vectors )
 ```
 :::